whizvoice/whizvoice/README.md

 # whizvoice

-A simple command-line chatbot powered by Claude AI.
+A simple command-line chatbot powered by Claude AI with Asana integration.

 ## Setup Instructions